Upper School Clubs

 Spring Session: March 16 – May 15

-Fall Club registration ends Wednesday, August 27th.
-Clubs cost $80 for the Fall Session.
+Winter Club registration is open until Friday, November 21st.
+Clubs cost $80 for the Winter Session.
 If you register your scholar for a club that does not meet the minimum of participants or has exceeded the maximum number of members, you will be given a choice between a refund and registering for another club.

 Chess Club